AnalogFolk/make-george/README.md

 ## Hardware requirements

-A George MAKE kit can be [purchased from ETSY](https://www.etsy.com/uk/listing/239020629/george-the-talking-plant-arduino).
+A George MAKE kit can be [purchased from ETSY](http://anfo.lk/buygeorge).

-Alternatively you can source your own hardware from the list below (*but we can't guarantee the code will work parts you source yourself*):
+Alternatively you can source your own hardware from the list below (*but we can't guarantee the code will work with parts you source yourself*):

 * LM35 Temp Sensor
 * Soil Hygrometer Humidity Detection